RunestoneInteractive/pythonds/_sources/AlgorithmAnalysis/Lists.rst

 In the experiment above the statement that we are timing is the function call to ``test1()``, ``test2()``, and so on.
 The setup statement may look very strange to you, so let’s consider it in more detail.
-You are probably very familiar with the ``from``, ``import`` statement, but this is usually used at the beginning of a Python program file.
+You are probably very familiar with the ``from...import`` statement, but this is usually used at the beginning of a Python program file.
 In this case the statement ``from __main__ import test1`` imports the function ``test1`` from the ``__main__`` namespace into the namespace that ``timeit`` sets up for the timing experiment.
-The ``timeit`` module does this because it wants to run the timing tests in an environment that is uncluttered by any stray variables you may have created, that may interfere with your function’s performance in some unforeseen way.
+The ``timeit`` module does this because it wants to run the timing tests in an environment that is uncluttered by any stray variables you may have created that may interfere with your function’s performance in some unforeseen way.

-From the experiment above it is clear that the append operation at 0.31 milliseconds is much faster than concatenation at 6.54 milliseconds.
-In the above experiment we also show the times for two additional methods for creating a list; using the list constructor with a call to ``range`` and a list comprehension.
+From the experiment above it is clear that the ``append`` operation at 0.31 milliseconds is much faster than *concatenation* at 6.54 milliseconds.
+We also show the times for two additional methods for creating a list: using the list constructor with a call to ``range`` and a *list comprehension*.
 It is interesting to note that the list comprehension is twice as fast as a ``for`` loop with an ``append`` operation.